Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Advising | Courses

 Does constraint foster creativity?
 Can wordplay carry political meaning?
 Is formal innovation divorced from lyrical expression?
 How do experimental literary movements respond to their sociopolitical moments and local contexts, and how do they transform when they travel across geographical and linguistic borders?
 We will consider these questions via the work of the longest-lived French literary group, the Oulipo (Ouvroir de littérature potentielle or Workshop for Potential Literature), examining its origins as a quasi-secret society in 1960 and its expansion into an internationally visible and multilingual collective (with members from Italy, Spain, Argentina, and the US).
 We will investigate debates about inspiration and authorship, copying and plagiarism, collective creation, multilingualism, constraint and translation, and the viability of the lyric subject.
 While considering antecedents (Edgar Allan Poe, Raymond Roussel), our readings will explore several generations of Oulipians (Raymond Queneau, Georges Perec, Italo Calvino, Michèle Métail, Anne Garréta, Frédéric Forte), and conclude with some very contemporary Oulipo-inspired writing from around the world (Christian Bök, Urayoán Noel, Mónica de la Torre, K. Silem Mohammed).
 Alongside critical essays, students will carry out short experiments with constraint and procedure, as well as translation exercises; and they will have the opportunity for dialogue with acclaimed writers and scholars who will visit our seminar.

-Instructor(s): Rachel Galvin and Alison James Terms Offered: Spring
+Instructor(s): Rachel Galvin and Alison James Terms Offered: Course not taught in 2025-26

-Prerequisite(s): Open to advanced undergraduates.
-Students who are taking the class for French credit will complete some readings and writings in French.
+Note(s): Students who are taking the class for French credit will complete some readings and writings in French and participate in a weekly discussion section in French.

 CMLT 26700.
 Renaissance and Baroque Fairytales and Their Modern Rewritings.
 100 Units.